roeeyn/roeeyn_blog/_posts/2021-11-25-setup-ctfd-with-ssl.markdown

   ...
 ```

-At the end, the complete `conf/nginx/http.conf` file should look something like this:
+In the end, the complete `conf/nginx/http.conf` file should look something like this:

 ```yaml
 worker_processes 4;